logo

 3 min read

-Intensive winter grazing (IWG) is the practice of grazing livestock on an annual forage crop between 1 May and 30 September each year.
-The rules for IWG address aspects such as the farm area, slope, proximity to water bodies, pugging, and more.
-If you're considering IWG, there are three paths to follow: 1) meeting specific conditions, 2) obtaining a freshwater farm plan with equal or better environmental outcomes, or 3) seeking a resource consent.
-New IWG regulations began on 1 November 2022, emphasising the need to minimise pugging effects and establish vegetation post-grazing.
-Before expanding IWG, ensure your activities align with the set rules, and always check with your regional council about resource consents.
+Intensive winter grazing is the practice of grazing livestock on an annual forage crop between 1 May and 30 September each year.
+The national regulations for intensive winter grazing address aspects such as the farm area, slope, proximity to water bodies, pugging, and more.
+If you use crops for winter grazing, there are three compliance pathways: 1) meeting specific conditions, or 2) obtaining a Freshwater Farm Plan with equal or better environmental outcomes, or 3) obtain a resource consent.
+Some regional councils may also have additional rules to manage the effects of intensive winter grazing.

-Intensive winter grazing (IWG) means the grazing of livestock on an annual forage crop at any time in the period that begins 1 May and ends 30 September of the same year.
-Generally, winter crops (where fed in situ) come under the IWG regulations.
+Intensive winter grazing means the grazing of livestock on an annual forage crop at any time in the period that begins 1 May and ends 30 September.
+Generally, winter crops (where fed in situ) come under the intensive winter grazing regulations which cover:

 • Farm area used for IWG